 Corruption is a social evil and it is very bad!
 It strangles the society, nurtures inequalities and enhances underdevelopment.
 It is a cancer of development and everybody involved in it is a murderer of the society.
 Corruption threatens sustainable development, ethical values, and justice and undermines the rule of law.
 As argued by Mirzayerv:

-Malawi is a small country located in the southeastern part of Africa and it fits Mirzayerv example of economies that are afflicted by high level of corruption.
-It has a population of 16.36 million (World Bank, 2013).
+Malawi is a small country located in the southeastern part of Africa and it fits the above example of economies that are afflicted by high level of corruption.
+It has a population of 16.36 million.
 Small as it is, no one would expect many issues from the country.
 But the truth must be told, Malawi has registered many cases of corruption since its independence from the colonial rulers.
 The practice has spread from one sector to another.
 The actors have ranged from local citizens to leaders with high repute.
-This regrettable reality of corruption in Malawi has grown so fast, making the country be ranked 110th out 175 countries in terms of corruption (Transparency International, 2014).
+This regrettable reality of corruption in Malawi has grown so fast, making the country be ranked 110th out of 175 countries in terms of corruption.
 This paper will present the negative effects of corruption on development and equality in Malawi.

 Definition of corruption

 It is important to describe the term corruption before linking it to development.
 Basically corruption can be defined as the abuse of public power for private benefit.
 It is form of selfishness or greed that is characterized by unreasonable accumulation of power and resources that are meant to be for public use.
-In many cases corruption does not only favour an individual but it can also be for the benefit of one’s class, tribe, and family (Transparency International, 2013).
-It is unreasonable because the main actors of corruption do not think ‘beyond their bellies’, in other words they have no concern whatsoever for other people who also benefit from the same resources.
+In many cases corruption does not only favour an individual but it can also be for the benefit of one’s class, tribe, and family.
+It is unreasonable because the main actors of corruption do not think ‘beyond their bellies’, in other words, they have no concern whatsoever for other people who also benefit from the same resources.

 The negative effects of corruption in Malawi

 Bribery has also been a form of corruption.
 This is receiving resources in order to incur benefits that if proper channels were applied, those benefits would not be acquired.
 Misuse of donor aid has also been an issue related to corruption.
-Foreign aid which is supposed to help poor people ends up into the hands of a few individuals, who re-channel the funds to their individual use.
+Foreign aid which is supposed to help poor people ends up into the hands of a few individuals.
+The funds are then channeled for their individual use.
 All the above examples of corruption in Malawi have made it difficult for the country to develop.

 Corruption has also killed innovation and creativity in Malawi.
 The majority, who are the poor, do not have any say on the expenditure of the public resources.
 They are not even consulted on how the money is going to be used.
 This top down approach makes the poor people’s contribution to development not to be recognized.
-Lack of the poor’s contribution in development projects hinders holistic development because the poor are the ones who know their actual situations facing them.
+The lack of the poor people’s contribution in development projects hinders holistic development, because the poor are the ones who know the actual situations facing them.

 Corruption has also led to losing of government revenue in Malawi.
-Most of the government money has been misappropriated by few individuals who use the money for their individual purposes (Nyasatimes, 2015).
-This has well been the case with the resources.
-This in turn undermines a country’s attempts to fight poverty and inequality.
-The above example of ministers engaging in corruption suits the losing of government revenue as well.
+Most of the government money has been misappropriated by few individuals who use the money for their individual purposes.
+This has well been the case with the resources and it undermines the country’s attempts to fight poverty and inequality. .

 Corruption not only affects the development of a country in the above ways, it also affects the country’s social sphere.
 It breaks up the good relationship between citizens and fosters enmity between the corrupt and the victims.